Charis-Fernandes/CampusVoice-The-Voting-System/README.md

 To Run This Program-
 1) Download and open the "New Beginnings" folder on your preferred IDE
-2) Simply run the splash.py file
+2) Simply run the splash.py file from the "miniproject" directory